One of the most effective things Americans can do to curb greenhouse gas emissions is surprisingly simple: eat beans instead of beef.

-Climate change policy in the U.S., the study notes, focuses mainly on reducing carbon dioxide (CO2) emissions by curbing or modifying energy production and usage.
+Climate change policy in the U.S. focuses mainly on reducing carbon dioxide (CO2) emissions by curbing or modifying energy production and usage.
 However, climate change is also driven by non-CO2 emissions — namely, methane (CH4) and nitrous oxide (N2O).
 More than half of these non-CO2 emissions come from livestock farming.

 Globally, livestock farming accounts for 15 percent of human-caused greenhouse gas emissions.
 The effects, however, are disproportionately destructive: methane and nitrous oxide warm the planet significantly more than carbon dioxide.

 The massive scale of livestock farming puts the problem into focus.
 According to the United Nations, one third of Earth’s arable land is used to grow feed for livestock, and in total, about a third of all land on the planet is used to produce animal products.

 Feeding cows is also an especially inefficient process.
 During their lifetimes, cows will consume far more calories from food like beans than they’ll ever yield in meat.
 Growing that food takes up a lot of land.
 The study notes that the U.S. could free up 42 percent of its cropland if Americans gave up beef — that's more than the size of California.